Our Process

 1. Purpose

-• The problem statement is a component of research documents, particularly in fields such as science, social science, and business.
+• The problem statement is a component of research documents, particularly in science, social science, and business.

 2. Content